aro-network/aro-docs/docs/node-operator-guide/become-operator/choose-node.md

 **ARO Client**

 - Install on your own device, flexible, cross-platform
-- Runs with bare-metal or installation package on your server/device (takes some efforts to install and run)
+- Runs on `Debian` with your machines/servers (takes some efforts to install and run)
 - Unlock higher rewards with > 100 Mbps upstream bandwidth

 **ARO Link (Coming Soon)**